Training Diffusion Policies via Prior-Mapping Co-Evolution: Methodology

 \subsection{Instantiation}

-\textsc{GoRL} is a framework rather than a fixed algorithm.
-It requires only that the encoder $\pi_\theta(\varepsilon\mid s)$ be a tractable latent policy so that standard policy-gradient updates can be computed in latent space, and that the decoder $g_\phi(s,\varepsilon)$ be trainable with an expressive likelihood-free generative objective.
-With optimization and generation separated, \textsc{GoRL} can combine \emph{any} on- or off-policy latent-policy optimizer (e.g., PPO~\citep{schulman2017ppo}, SAC~\citep{haarnoja2018sac}) with \emph{any} conditional generative decoder (e.g., diffusion, flow matching~\citep{lipman2023flowmatching}) without changing the alternating scheme.
+\textsc{GoRL} serves as a flexible framework rather than a single rigid algorithm.
+It relies on two modular components: (i) a tractable encoder $\pi_\theta(\varepsilon\mid s)$ and (ii) a conditional generative decoder $g_\phi(s,\varepsilon)$ with a likelihood-free objective.
+By structurally separating optimization from generation, \textsc{GoRL} seamlessly integrates \emph{any} on- or off-policy encoder with \emph{any} conditional generative model, preserving the same alternating optimization scheme.

-For concreteness, we describe the instantiation used in our experiments: the encoder is optimized with PPO and the decoder is trained with conditional flow matching.
-With $a=g_\phi(s,\varepsilon)$, PPO is applied to the latent policy via the clipped surrogate
+For concreteness, our primary experiments instantiate the encoder with \textbf{PPO} and the decoder with \textbf{Conditional Flow Matching (CFM)} or \textbf{Diffusion}.
+Specifically, PPO optimizes the encoder via the standard clipped surrogate objective on latent likelihood ratios, while the decoder minimizes the standard flow-matching or diffusion loss (details in Appendix~\ref{app:diffusion_background}).
+We further demonstrate the framework's universality by pairing it with an off-policy optimizer (\textbf{SAC}) in Appendix~\ref{app:sac}.